 This setting specifies whether the compiler should optimize compilation for a specific CPU type, for example, a 64-bit processor.
 Select AnyCPU, x86, x64, or Itanium from the list.
 By default, this option is set to AnyCPU, specifying that the compiler not optimize compilation for a specific CPU type.

 Visual Basic Express does not support optimization for a specific CPU type.
 This is supported only in the full Visual Studio product.

 Target framework (all configurations)

-The default setting is .NET Framework 3.5.
-When you change this value to .NET Framework 3.5, a reference to System.Core and a project-level import for System.Linq are added automatically.
+When you change this value to .NET Framework 3.5 or later, a reference to System.Core and a project-level import for System.Linq are added automatically.
 If you want to use LINQ features, you will also need to turn Option Infer on.
 The reference and import are removed automatically if you change the target framework to 3.0 or 2.0.